 Moab Springs Ranch

 The Ranch is perfectly located at 1266 North Main Street (US Highway 191) at the north end of town, very close to the Colorado River, La Sal Mountains, and Arches National Park.
 All restaurants, shops, stores, and services of central downtown Moab are one to two miles away.
-The Atomic Café and Lounge (our favorite hip Moab eatery and Bar) is a short stroll away.
 A safe paved bike path connects the Ranch to Town as well as an extensive network of road and mountain bike trails in every direction.
 Out the back door is the Slickrock Mesa wilderness.
 At Moab Springs Ranch you aren’t close to the landscape, you are in it.

 Living History at Moab Springs Ranch